East Peckham History Trust

 Another major local employer was the tannery at Little Mill, the site now occupied by Muraspec.
 Moving from leather to plastics the factory now produces, amongst other products, vinyl wall coverings.

 Located in the heart of the Garden of England it is not surprising that East Peckham was once a thriving agricultural community.
 Major crops were apples and hops, the latter seeing an annual influx of pickers from London every September.
-No sadly all of that has gone.
+Now sadly all of that has gone.

 Contact Us